New advances in universal approximation with neural networks of minimal width: Introduction

-\begin{justify} The classical results are the universal approximation theorems of \citet{Cybenko}, \citet{HornikEtAl89}, and \citet{Pinkus_1999}.
-They analyze the universal approximation properties of the so-called \textit{shallow} FNNs, which typically have either a single hidden layer or a uniformly bounded number of hidden layers, and can have arbitrary width, i.e. they can contain any number of neurons in the hidden layers.
-In 1988, \citet{HornikEtAl89} proved that shallow FNNs with non-decreasing sigmoidal functions universally approximate the set of continuous functions.
-Independently, \citet{Cybenko} showed in 1889 that shallow FNNs with continuous sigmoidal activation functions universally approximate continuous functions and \(L^1\) integrable functions on compact sets.
-Moreover, in 1999, \citet{Pinkus_1999} proved that shallow FNNs with a continuous activation function, arbitrary width, and uniformly bounded depth are universal approximators of continuous functions if and only if the activation function is non-polynomial. \end{justify}
+The classical results are the universal approximation theorems of \citet{Cybenko}, \citet{HornikEtAl89}, \citet{LESHNO1993861}, and \citet{Pinkus_1999}.
+These analyze \textit{shallow} FNNs, which have either a single hidden layer or a uniformly bounded number of hidden layers, but can have arbitrary width. \citet{HornikEtAl89} proved that shallow FNNs with non-decreasing sigmoidal functions universally approximate continuous functions.
+Independently, \citet{Cybenko} showed that shallow FNNs with continuous sigmoidal activations universally approximate continuous functions and \(L^1\) integrable functions on compact sets. \citet{LESHNO1993861} proved that shallow FNNs with a continuous activation function are universal approximators of continuous functions if and only if the activation is non-polynomial. \citet{Pinkus_1999} further investigated the degree of approximation and the width needed for UA at a given accuracy.